Stroke Prevention and Recovery…Naturally!

 A Stroke is Not Inevitable

 In the vast majority of cases, strokes are preventable.
-Eat a healthy diet, maintain your weight, avoid smoking, get regular physical activity, don’t drink alcohol to excess, and use supplements to lower your risk.
-With a combination of clinically studied ingredients, you can help ease your blood pressure numbers back to where they should be, get your cholesterol levels in balance, and reduce your risk of stroke.
-It’s so simple to incorporate these nutrients into your daily regimen – and definitely worth the time.
+Eat a healthy diet, maintain your weight, avoid smoking, get regular physical activity, don’t drink alcohol to excess, and lower your risk with amla.
+You can help ease your blood pressure numbers back to where they should be, get your cholesterol levels in balance, and reduce your risk of stroke.
+It’s so simple to incorporate amla into your daily regimen – and definitely worth the time.